TNTU-121-SE-research/jpen/README.md

 Maven is used for building and managing dependencies.
 3. Create a [GitHub personal access token (PAT)](https://github.com/settings/tokens) that has the `read:packages` and `write:packages` scopes.
+4. Native libs build for linux (Ubuntu): `apt-get install libxi-dev`
-4. Configure authentication for GitHub Packages.
+5. Configure authentication for GitHub Packages.
 Create or update the `~/.m2/settings.xml` file and add the following lines:

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.2.0"